What is an adaptation?

 Who owns rights in adaptations?

 If you adapt a musical work or sound recording, you own the rights in your contributions to the adaptation, while the rights holders of the original musical work or sound recording will continue to own their rights in the original work or recording.
 Therefore, both the owners of the original musical work or recording and you will own a share of the adaptation.
-Rights holders of the original musical work or sound recording have to be and will receive a share of any income when the adaptation is used.
+Rights holders of the original musical work or sound recording have to be To be publicly acknowledged for a contribution to the creation of a musical work, a live performance, or sound recording, for example, listing a songwriter's or performer's name. and will receive a share of any income when the adaptation is used.

 If a new sound recording is created with an adapted musical work, you will own a share of the song and receive income based on what you negotiated and agreed with the rights holders of the original musical work.